Azure-Samples/azure-search-python-samples/Quickstart/v11/README.md

 ## Set up the sample

 1. Clone or download this sample repository.

-2. Extract contents if the download is a zip file.
+1. Extract contents if the download is a zip file.
 Make sure the files are read-write.

 ## Run the sample

 1. Open the azure-search-quickstart.ipynb file in Visual Studio Code.

+1. Open an integrated terminal and run `pip install azure-search-documents`.

 1. Set the service endpoint and API key for your search service: